m1gwings/summaries/swe-2/cheatsheet.md

 ```
 enum A { Elem1, Elem2, Elem3 }
 ```
 In this case `A` will have 3 atoms in every instance.
-When we use them in expression, we can interpret `Elem1`, `Elem2`, and `Elem3` as **singletons** containing only the corresponding atom; in this way we can apply all the usual operators which are defined for sets.
+When we use them in expressions, we can interpret `Elem1`, `Elem2`, and `Elem3` as **singletons** containing only the corresponding atom; in this way we can apply all the usual operators which are defined for sets.
 We can also define enums without the special syntax above through:
 ```
 abstract sig A { }